East Coast Park: Description

 With an area of 185 ha, East Coast Park is Singapore's largest.
 It is bounded by the East Coast Parkway to the north and has 15 km of coastline.
 The park is also the most visited park in Singapore, with 7.5 million visitors annually.

-East Coast Park is divided into eight areas, A to H. Of these, those at the park's edges, areas A, G, and H, tend to be less crowded, while the main facilities and attractions are located in the more popular areas, from B to F.
+East Coast Park is divided into eight areas, labeled A to H from west to east.
+Of these, those at the park's edges, areas A, G, and H, tend to be less crowded, while the main facilities and attractions are located in the more popular areas, from B to F.